-A Journey on the Mighty Mekong River, Laos’ Luang Say Cruise and Lodge
+A Journey on the Mighty Mekong River: Laos’ Luang Say Cruise and Lodge

-The mighty Mekong River, begins in China and the Himalaya Mountains and flows through seven countries and 2700 miles along the way.
+The mighty Mekong River begins in China and the Himalaya Mountains and flows through seven countries and 2700 miles along the way.
 It is a way of life for the people along the river, giving food, transportation and life.
 A wonderful way to experience the river is to travel by boat and Vietnam, China, Cambodia and Thailand all provide their own unique river tour.
 An unforgettable way to experience the Mekong in Laos is with the Luang Say Cruise lines.

 The trip is broken into two days with excursion stops along the way and then a night at the midpoint of the trip at the ships sister lodge, the Luang Say Lodge.
 To begin or end the trip in Luang Say, many will opt to stay at the five star Luang Say Residence.

-Most of the river is dense jungle uninhabited.
-On occasion there will be rural villages providing glimpses of life along the river as locals fish, farm, or swim along the river bank.
+Most of the area is dense uninhabited jungle, but on occasion there will be rural villages providing glimpses of life along the river as locals fish, farm, or swim along the river bank.
 Most of the sights of civilization are of other boats transporting goods, fishing, or carrying other passengers upstream.